scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    Architetural diagram of ``cesium`` analysis platform *TODO: UPDATE*. :label:`architecture`

-The front-end system (together with its deployed backend), offers the following features:
+The front-end system (together with its deployed back end), offers the following features:

  - Distributed, parallelized fitting of machine learning models.